Construction Equipment Maintenance

 4. How Should Documentation of Equipment Maintenance Be Done?

 Documentation has never been easier thanks to modern technology.
 Computer programs and interactive software make it easy to accurately monitor equipment and predict when servicing is necessary.
 Historical data also identifies potential failures because of similar equipment incidents.
-Documentation is a highly important part of a preventive maintenance program because it allows for accurate planning.
+Documentation is a highly important part of an equipment maintenance program because it allows for accurate planning.
 It also produces accurate reports when necessary for inspections or defending litigation.